 In return for these incentives, the distributor identified to the manufacturer the product, volume and the pharmacy to which it sold the product.

-For example, IMS Health furnished Purdue and other Manufacturer Defendants with detailed information about the prescribing habits of individual doctors and the ordering habits of individual pharmacies.
+For example, IMS Health furnished certain Manufacturer Defendants with detailed information about the prescribing habits of individual doctors and the ordering habits of individual pharmacies.

 The Manufacturer Defendants had access to and possession of the information necessary to monitor, report, and prevent suspicious orders and to prevent diversion, but instead they utilized the data to understand which regions and which doctors to target through their sales force.